World Economic Forum warns cyber risks add to climate threat - NewsBreak

 World Economic Forum warns cyber risks add to climate threat

-LONDON — (AP) — Cyberthreats and the growing space race are emerging risks to the global economy, adding to existing challenges posed by climate change and the coronavirus pandemic, the World Economic Forum said in a report Tuesday.
+Cybersecurity and space are emerging risks to the global economy, adding to existing challenges posed by climate change and the coronavirus pandemic, the World Economic Forum said in a report Tuesday.

 Here's a rundown of the report, which is based on a survey of about 1,000 experts and leaders: